valerun/VMCharger/README.md

 Open Source DC Charger for Electric Vehicles - up to 50kW

-Product running this firmware include SmartCharge-12000 and QuickCharge-25000 -
+Products running this firmware include SmartCharge-12000 and QuickCharge-25000 -
 both available from http://www.emotorwerks.com

 These are intelligent, open source DC EV Chargers from Electric Motor Werks, Inc.